 7. Instinct Limited Ingredient Diet Real Turkey Wet Cat Food

-This food is not specifically aimed to help sensitive stomachs, however, being a limited ingredient recipe and alternative protein, it works very well for many kittens, as the sensitivity chances are reduced.
-The recipe is free from any other protein, fat or flavor, free of chicken, beef, fish, dairy, eggs, grain, potato, corn, wheat and soy.
+This food is not specifically aimed at helping sensitive stomachs.
+However, being a limited ingredient recipe and alternative protein, it works very well for many kittens, as the sensitivity chances are reduced.
+The recipe is free from any other protein, fat, or flavor and is free of chicken, beef, fish, dairy, eggs, grain, potato, corn, wheat, and soy.
 Each can contain 11.5% crude protein, 7% crude fat, 2% crude fiber, and 76% moisture.
 This food is a wonderful option for cats who don’t get enough hydration in their diet, too.

 This recipe is enriched with vitamins and minerals and is excellent as a stand-alone diet or as a topper for dry kibble.
 If you have a cat who has trouble chewing, it can help with that as well.
 However, wet food may cause plaque, tartar, and buildup, so ensure proper dental care with your kitty.